-In 1699 when French explorers first came upon the site of Baton Rouge, they found poles smeared in animal blood to designate the separate hunting grounds of the Houmas and Bayougoulas Indians.
-As a result, French maps recorded the region as Baton Rouge - "red stick."
-Today the city is the capital of Louisiana, the fifth largest port in the USA, and a prosperous university city.
+In 1699 when French explorers first came upon the site of Baton Rouge, they found poles smeared in animal blood to designate the separate hunting grounds of the Houmas and Bayougoula Indians.
+As a result, French maps recorded the region as Baton Rouge — "red stick."
+Today the city is the capital of Louisiana, the fifth largest port in the US, and a prosperous university city.

 Map of Baton Rouge

 Photos of Baton Rouge

 We’ve selected a range of accommodation options for when you visit Baton Rouge.
 Our choices usually come recommended for their character, facilities and service or location.
 Our specialists always aim to suggest properties that match your preferences.